fpieper/fpstaking/docs/validator_guide.md

 sudo ua enable livepatch
 ```

-To reinstall old kernel (if linux-kvm was previously used) - uninstall linux-generic kernel like above and then:
+To reinstall your old kernel (if linux-kvm was previously used) - uninstall linux-generic kernel like above and then:
 ```
 sudo apt install linux-kvm
 ```